c0ldbear/code-school/README.md

 ## Episode 09 - Let's Put Theory Into Practice
 Loads of show and tell, but where is the coding?
 Let's do the coding now and put all the theory we've got into a bit of practice.
 Now the fun begins.

+## Episode 10
+Last episode of this season.
+What do we do here?
+We will do some changes to the `old code` from season 01 (coding in [Processing](https://processing.org/)) to use a bit of the stuff we learned in the previous episodes.